MoGit10/DiceGameINST126/README.md

 ## Added Features
 - Single-player Mode, If only one player is playing, they aim to get the highest score possible.
-- I imported time and used it so, the game uses small pauses to make rolling dice and showing messages feel more natural.
-- Scoreboard, Scores are displayed in a table using Pandas at the end.

 ## Updated
 - Using import time : The game now has small pauses with time.sleep() to make it smoother and less rushed.